 Social media can be an effective tool in which to (a) communicate with colleagues and friends and (b) promote your services and the professions.
 However, posting information on social media that misrepresents your services or credentials, or products you have created or offer for sale, may violate the Code.
 For example, a private practitioner who uses social media as a no-cost advertising platform to post, "Cure stuttering in just one day!
-Buy my book!" violates the Code because the private practitioner has no evidence to support these claims.
-Similarly, an audiologist in an area ear, nose, and throat (ENT) practice who promotes himself by posting that he is the "most highly qualified practitioner in the city" violates the Code because it is misleading to the public if no basis exists for the statement.
+Buy my book!" violates the Code of Ethics because the private practitioner has no evidence to support these claims.
+Similarly, an audiologist in an area ear, nose, and throat (ENT) practice who promotes himself by posting that he is the "most highly qualified practitioner in the city" violates the Code of Ethics because it is misleading to the public if no basis exists for the statement.

 Posting information such as the scenarios depicted above—an act that misrepresents credentials or services—may violate the following Rules: